Jessica Naz Wears Lacy Bustier And Unzips Her Daisy Dukes In Latest Update

 The second snap pictured Jessica head-on and in a more provocative pose.
 She stood with her legs apart and shorts unzipped and folded over her hips.
 She hooked her thumbs into the front of the shorts and let both palms drape against the center of her lower belly.

-Earlier this month, The Inquisitr covered a post in which Jessica displayed a a sizzling look wearing a strapless leather corset and patterned stockings, and finished off the ensemble with a pair of full length gloves that fans adored.
-She kneeled backwards in the driver’s seat of a tiny convertible and cast a smoldering gaze at the camera.
+Earlier this month, The Inquisitr covered a post in which Jessica displayed a sizzling look wearing a strapless leather corset and patterned stockings.
+She finished off the ensemble with a pair of full length gloves that fans adored.
+She kneeled backward in the driver’s seat of a tiny convertible and cast a smoldering gaze at the camera.